History of the Jews in Poland before the 18th century: Influx of Jews fleeing persecution: 1492–1548

-Golden age under Sigismund and Sigusmund II
+Golden age under Sigismund and Sigismund II

 The most prosperous period in the life of the Polish Jews began with the reign of Sigismund I (1506–1548).
 In 1507 the king informed the authorities of Lwów that until further notice its Jewish citizens, in view of losses sustained by them, were to be left undisturbed in the possession of all their ancient privileges (Russko-Yevreiski Arkhiv, iii.79).
 His generous treatment of his physician, Jacob Isaac, whom he made a member of the nobility in 1507, testifies to his liberal views.

 But while Sigismund himself was prompted by feelings of justice, his courtiers endeavored to turn to their personal advantage the conflicting interests of the different classes.
 Sigismund's second wife, Italian born Queen Bona, sold government positions for money; and her favorite, the Voivode (district governor) of Kraków, Piotr Kmita, accepted bribes from both sides, promising to further the interests of each at the Sejm (Polish parliament) and with the king.
 In 1530 the Jewish question was the subject of heated discussions at the Sejm.
 There were some delegates who insisted on the just treatment of the Jews.
 On the other hand, some went so far as to demand the expulsion of the Jews from the country, while still others wished to curtail their commercial rights.
 The Sejm of 1538 in Piotrków Trybunalski elaborated a series of repressive measures against the Jews, who were prohibited from engaging in the collection of taxes and from leasing estates or government revenues, "it being against God's law that these people should hold honored positions among the Christians."
 The commercial pursuits of the Jews in the cities were placed under the control of the hostile magistrates, while in the villages Jews were forbidden to trade at all.
 The Sejm also revived the medieval ecclesiastical law compelling the Jews to wear a distinctive badge.

 Sigismund II Augustus (1548–1572) followed in the main the tolerant policy of his father.
 He confirmed the ancient privileges of the Polish Jews, and considerably widened and strengthened the autonomy of their communities.
 By a decree of August 13, 1551, the Jews of Great Poland were again granted permission to elect a chief rabbi, who was to act as judge in all matters concerning their religious life.
 Jews refusing to acknowledge his authority were to be subject to a fine or to excommunication; and those refusing to yield to the latter might be executed after a report of the circumstances had been made to the authorities.
 The property of the recalcitrants was to be confiscated and turned in to the crown treasury.
 The chief rabbi was exempted from the authority of the voivode and other officials, while the latter were obliged to assist him in enforcing the law among the Jews.